stephen-cloud/c-19-2/docs/connecttobackend.md

 ## Now for the astonishing bit

-Open up another browser <http://localhost:3000> and watch what happens when you dd a vehicle.
+Open up another browser <http://localhost:3000> and watch what happens when you add a vehicle.

 You just wrote Google docs for cars.